 But the outdated authority scores like DA, PA, and DR don’t reflect the nuanced ways search engines and AI models now evaluate websites.
 If you’re asking how to increase website authority, you need to shift from score-watching to measuring real outcomes that connect directly to business results.
 The authority of the website is demonstrated through multiple signals working together like an orchestra.

 Topical coverage analysis is your foundation.
-This is the fundamental tool for understanding authority which extendes checking a score in some dashboard.
+This is the fundamental tool for understanding authority, which extends to checking a score in a dashboard.

 Compare your content comprehensiveness against competitors.
 The website with the most complete and relevant topic coverage typically demonstrates higher authority for that subject area.